Romambo/JCSDK_DocumentFile/unity_Document.md

            SDKFile:(Put into xcode project)
              DataCollection_SDK ：  Some libraries about the data statistics platform
              ADThirdParty_SDK ：    Some libraries about advertising platforms
              MS_SDK ： 		           About our own JCSDK library
-          *note:If there are zip files in it, please unzip them manually, because Google’s network disk may change the content, so we use compressed storage*

        2. Access related ads APIs and callback Apis